gavazquez/GazeTracker/README.md

 8) Click ´start´ in OpenTrack
 9) You might need to adjust the axes.
 To do so, check [OpenTrack wiki](https://github.com/opentrack/opentrack/wiki)

+## Tips:

+- Try to use a webcam with a wide field of view
+- Usually a lower resolution increase the framerate and makes the work easier for the AI

-## Acknowledgment:
+## Acknowledgments:

 This tracker uses the amazing Tada's [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) API.
-It's a pity tough, that the AI model doens't work very well with people who wear glasses.
-Unfortunately, training an AI takes a lot of time and knowledge
+Unfortunately the ai model doesn't work well with people who wear glasses and training it takes a lot of time and knowledge